The-Animonculory/AVO-AE/Readme.md

 Downloading and installing AVO can take a while depending on your internet connection and computer.
 To install AVO, complete the following steps.

 1. Open Wabbajack and click on browse modlists.
-2. Press the download button on AVO and wait for it to download.
+2. Press the download button on AVO-AE and wait for it to download.
-3. Set the installation folder to be somewhere like C:\Games\AVO. **Do not install it to your desktop or downloads folder.**
+3. Set the installation folder to be somewhere like C:\Games\AVOAE. **Do not install it to your desktop or downloads folder.**
 4. The download location does not need to be on a SSD but it makes installing a bit faster
 5. Press the play button to begin.
 6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.